-The Monitoring Officer is a statutory function and ensures that the Council, its officers, and its elected Councillors, maintain the highest standards of conduct in all they do.
+The Monitoring Officer is a statutory role.
+The designated Monitoring Officer ensures that the Council, its officers, and its elected Councillors, maintain the highest standards of conduct in all they do.
 The Monitoring Officer ensures that the Council is compliant with laws and regulations, as well as internal policies and procedures.
 They are also responsible for matters relating to the conduct of Councillors and Officers, and for monitoring and reviewing the operation and maintenance of the Council's Constitution.

 The Monitoring Officer also ensures the lawfulness and fairness of decision making within the Council and after consulting with the Head of Paid Service and the Chief Finance Officer, will report to the Full Council (or to the Cabinet in relation to a Cabinet function) if they consider that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.
+This role is also the Head of Legal, Democracy and HR.